Customer Story: How VR Enabled Somero to Scale Training Nationwide While Slashing Costs

 The Organization

-Somero Enterprises, a manufacturer of heavy construction equipment used to smooth and perfect poured concrete surfaces such as industrial floors and parking lots.
+Somero Enterprises, a manufacturer of laser-guided heavy construction equipment used to smooth and perfect poured concrete surfaces such as industrial floors and parking lots.

 The Problem